 For custom tables, events must be defined in the JSON definition file of the custom table (in the "tableEventDefinition" parameter).

-When ACTITO records a event that matches the definition of the Webhook subscription, the Webhook will submit the information to the URL that you specified.
+When Actito records an event that matches the definition of the Webhook subscription, the Webhook will submit the information to the URL that you specified.

 One call will be created for each event.